Code-Institute-Submissions/dhakal79-Portfolio-project-MS1_SeptResub/README.md

 ### Solved bugs
 - When i checked the accessibility of feedback page i discovered i forget to add title to iframe (google map).
 I solved it by adding title "google map".
 - I also discovered that Form elements do not have associated labels.
 I solved this by adding assoviated labels.
+- I saw a hyphens between social media icons.
+The problem with &lt;a &gt; tags.
+The problem was solved by writing in css style sheet that target &lt;a &gt; using text-decoration: none;

   <a name="deployment"></a>
 # 6. Deployment